davejacobs/mint/README.md

 I. Use cases
 ------------

 1. Jake has text files formatted as Markdown-style text.
 He has traditionally published these as blog entries, which works well because his webserver takes care of processing the Markdown, generating HTML, and styling it with his static CSS.
 Jake has no way of visualizing his documents without a webserver running.
 He likes the convenience of centralized CSS styles that he can update once and cascade everywhere.
-He does not like depending on a webserver for static pages.
+He does not like depending on a webserver for static pages, i.e., his local documents.
 Jake wants a document management system where source files are written in Markdown but are "printed" into HTML and styled with centralized sheets he creates himself.
+In some cases, he merely wants to tweak the typography settings of a solid existing style.

 2. Donna has traditionally used a WYSIWYG word processor to create, edit, version, and present ideas in her personal and school life (not work).
-She wants her documents to exist forever without breaking standards: she wants them to be completely future-compatible.
+She wants her documents to exist forever without breaking standards: she wants them to be completely future-proof.
 Therefore, she wants to migrate away from her proprietary word processor.
+(Even non-proprietary word processors are really too heavyweight for her text-centered documents.)
 She wants a migration tool to make the initial conversion.
 Interoperability with other people is not required.
 As long as she can view and print formatted documents, keeping source files as plaintext, she is happy.

 3. Marina wants to convert all her proprietary processed documents to Markdown for future compatibility, but wants to share these documents with friends at work.
 Interoperability is important here.
 The friends should be able to easily view *and* edit *and* annotate all documents.
+Marina will be happiest if she has a simple GUI that can export documents to an open-source document format that's interoperable with word processors.

 II.
 The Mint library
 --------------------

 This section discusses the Mint library API.
-Read on for the mint binary.
+Read on for the `mint` binary.

 ### A basic Mint document ###

-Mint is loaded with smart defaults, so if you don't want to configure something--say, the basic HTML skeleton of your document or the output name or director--you don't have to.
+Mint is loaded with smart defaults, so if you don't want to configure something--say, the basic HTML skeleton of your document or the output directory--you don't have to.
 You'll probably be surprised at how easy it is to use out of the box, and how configurable it is.

     document = Document.new '~/Documents/Minimalism.md'
-    document.press
+    document.mint

 And voilà, you will find the following next to Minimalism.md in the same directory:

 - Minimalism.html
-- styles/default.css
+- default.css

 Opening Minimalism.html with your favorite web browser--[Firefox is best for typography][Firefox typography]--will show what looks like a word processed document, complete with big bolded headers, italic emphasis, automatically numbered lists, and bullets.
 The page will be on a white canvas that looks like a page, even though you are in a browser.